VerTiGoEtrex/EECS482-Resources/README.md

 ## GitCmds.txt ##

 I use the commands in this file to generate stats that I hope to mention in discussion section.
-It might be worth looking at if you want to learn some command-line-foo (or gouge your eyes out if you know really command-line-foo.
+It might be worth looking at if you want to learn some command-line-foo (or cringe at if you know real command-line-foo.
 I chain grep like no tomorrow...)

 If you want any more interesting stats, ask me about it and I'll see if I can add them!